helidon-io/helidon-labs/hols/oci-basic-setup/README.md

     ~/helidon-labs/hols/oci-basic-setup/update_config_values.sh ~/oci-mp
     ```
     Invoking this script will perform the following:
-    1. Updates in `~/oci-mp/server/src/main/resources/application.yaml` config file to set up a Helidon feature that sends Helidon generated metrics to the OCI monitoring service.
+    1. Updates the `~/oci-mp/server/src/main/resources/application.yaml` config file to set up a Helidon feature that sends Helidon generated metrics to the OCI monitoring service.
-       1. compartmentId - Compartment ocid that is used for this demo
+       1. compartmentId - The Compartment OCID used for this demo.
        2. namespace - This can be any string but for this demo, will be set to `helidon_metrics`.
-    2. Updates in `~/oci-mp/server/src/main/resources/META-INF/microprofile-config.properties` config file to set up configuration parameters used by the Helidon app code to perform integration with OCI Logging and Metrics service.
+    2. Updates the `~/oci-mp/server/src/main/resources/META-INF/microprofile-config.properties` config file to set up configuration parameters used by the Helidon app code to perform integration with OCI Logging and Metrics service.
        1. oci.monitoring.compartmentId - Compartment ocid that is used for this demo
        2. oci.monitoring.namespace - This can be any string but for this demo, this will be set to `helidon_application`.
        3. oci.logging.id - Application log id that was provisioned by the terraform scripts.